-Manage Bar Inventory and Locations With the Backbar App
+Manage Bar Inventory and Locations With the Backbar Bar Inventory Software

-With this free bar inventory app you can save time counting, view and analyze your bar spending, submit liquor orders, access previous orders and track costs all on one software.
-You provide the spreadsheet of your liquor inventory and we provide you with the opportunity to save time and money with this easy to use software.
+With this free bar inventory app, you can save time counting, viewing, and analyzing your bar spending.
+As well as submit liquor orders, access previous orders and track costs all on one software.
+You provide the spreadsheet of your liquor inventory and we provide you with the opportunity to save time and money with this easy-to-use software.

 Manage Inventory Locations

 Our spreadsheet importer gets all of your liquor into Backbar so you can view your beverage performance, take inventory, and educate your staff with just a few clicks.
 It will also run reports to show you where you are spending and a summary of inventory based on drink types or locations.